 Every day, the average American throws away 4.4 pounds of garbage, roughly 728,000 tons.
-Food makes up a majority of our waste at about 24%, plastics just over 18%, paper and paperboard made up about 12%.
-The hazardous environmental conditions this produces are only compounded with steadily rising land scarcity.
-We’re quickly running out of time to counter this so start cutting back on your own contribution to these landfills today.
+Food makes up a majority of our waste at about 24%, plastics just over 18%, and paper and paperboard make up about 12%.
+The hazardous environmental conditions this produces are only compounded by steadily rising land scarcity.
+We’re quickly running out of time to counter this, so start cutting back on your contribution to these landfills today.

 3. Be as paper-free as you can be!

 In the U.S. alone, 1 billion trees’ worth of paper is thrown away every year.
 Not only does this result in devastating deforestation, but paper production also contributes to water pollution, poor air quality, and soil contamination, to say the least.
 Recycling is one thing, but there are plenty of ways around having to use paper at all.
 This guide to cutting paper waste has great solutions like converting to paperless billing, donating used paper to local schools and libraries, and more!